Marked nodal curves with vector fields: Bubbling up

 \subsection{Knudsen stabilization with sections of line bundles}

 In \S\ref{subsection: Knudsen stabilization with sections of line bundles}, we generalize to families the operation called `Knudsen stabilization with vector fields' in \S\ref{subsection: Bubbling up and bubbling down}.
-We also allow for sections of arbitrary line bundles instead of vector fields, though this won't be a major improvement in generality.
+(We also allow for sections of arbitrary line bundles instead of vector fields, though this won’t be a major improvement in generality.)
+There is very little to add to Knudsen's well-known work; we will merely check that, if we have a vector field, it lifts uniquely to one with the desired properties.

 \begin{situation} Assume that $\pi:C \to S$ is a prestable curve, $x$ is a section of $\pi$, ${\sh L}$ is an invertible ${\sh O}_C$-module, $w_1,\ldots,w_m:S \to C$ are disjoint smooth sections of $\pi$, and $\sigma$ is a global section of ${\sh L}(-w_1-\cdots-w_m)$. \end{situation}